Sovrient

 Open Standards, Auditable

 Loss calculations use Oasis LMF (open source, industry standard).
 Vulnerability curves are published CSV files.
-Cryptography uses GPG, SHA-256, EdDSA.
-No proprietary component exists anywhere in the verification chain.
+Cryptography uses Ed25519 (detached, GPG-format), SHA-256, and timestamp witnessing.
+No proprietary component is required for the published verification path.

 Quantified Agreement.